obj809/WaterDashboardNSW/README.md

 # Water Dashboard NSW

 ## Project Overview
-A data dashboard application that collects and analyzes real-time data about dams in NSW.
-Created with a Flask API, TypeScript React, PySpark, AWS RDS, S3, Lambda, and Docker.
+A dashboard application that displays and analyses data about dams in NSW.
+Created with a Flask API, TypeScript React, and MySQL.

 ## Project Links (Local)